DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

          - Make sure waveform generator is correctly configured.
        	 - Check the current draw to make sure a cable hasnt failed.

-8) Run the FE ADC Tests
+7) Run the FE ADC Tests
     --------------------

    * If all goes well and chip is fully immersed and reading out correctly, stop the femb_gui and make sure it exits and releases control of the FEMB.

-   * start running the FE ADC Test GUI you opened in step 4.
+   * Start running the FE ADC Test GUI you opened in step 4:
+      - Click on power up board.
+      - After board power up and initialization enter the ASIC current draw (CH2 on power supply).
+Current draw is typically 0.09 +/- 0.02 A
+      - Click on Start tests.

-   * Remember to record the run number, board number and chip number in the Google docs.
+   * Remember to record the run number, board number and chip number in the CE Teststands LogBook on Google docs.

-   * Start a new basket label with board and chip number.
+     There is a bookmark to the logbook on the Firefox web browser

    * If the run completes successfully, mark a Y in the appropriate column on Google docs.
-     If run fails, note the failure error in the Google doc and make sure to indicate on the white board that the testboard failed in the cold.
-Test boards that fail more than once should be returned to Guang/Feng for cleaning.
+     If run fails, note the failure error in the Google doc LogBook and make sure to indicate on the white board that the testboard failed in the cold.
+Test boards that fail more than once should be returned to Guang/Feng/Shanshan for cleaning.

-9) After cold ADC test completes (or fails):
+8) After cold ADC test completes (or fails):
    ----------------------------------------
     * Pull the basket out of the LN quickly
     * Cover with plastic bag while still hanging and use clothes pegs to close the bag